Streamatico/Streamatico.github.io/README.md

-# Streamatico Apps

 Welcome!
-This is the official page for mobile applications developed by Streamatico.
+This is the official page for mobile apps developed by Streamatico.
-Here you can find information about our apps and links to their dedicated pages.

----

-## Our Applications
+## Apps

 ### [Crypto Alerts](apps/crypto-alerts/)
 Track crypto prices *directly* from exchanges and get instant alerts.